 If you want to prevent users from modifying identifiers after they have been created, we can recommend setting the identifier as “Read-only” (Entreprise Edition only) in the attribute settings.
 You can still have an Identifier Generator working with the family of these products to automatically generate identifiers while disabling any future updates.

 Update your products with the API

-8 API endpoints are available to help you identify your products, update them, or even delete them.
-The identifier attribute is the key entry to identify specific products from your PIM.
+8 API endpoints are available to help you identify, update, or delete your products.
+The main identifier is the key entry to identify specific products from your PIM.

 Please refer to api.akeneo.com for more details.

-New API endpoints have been created, working with “UUID” product identifiers, which is the most future-proof way to identify products, especially if you have or plan to have products without SKU.
+New API endpoints have been created, working with product “UUIDs”, which is the most future-proof way to identify products.

 Manage your products with the UUID

 Description of the UUID, the new technical product identifier

 Introduced in September 2022, the UUID is a technical product identifier assigned to every product in the PIM.